Mumbai Film Festival

 So for me that was the Mumbai Film Festival.
 I saw some good films, got out and saw some parts of Mumbai I hadn’t visited before, and also experienced a bit of home.
 All in all, a great week of entertainment.

-4 thoughts on “Mumbai Film Festival
+4 responses to “Mumbai Film Festival”

 Leave a Reply